google/TensorNetwork/README.md

-Note: The following examples assume a TensorFlow v2 interface (in TF 1.13 or higher, run `tf.enable_v2_behavior()` after importing tensorflow) but should also work with eager mode (`tf.enable_eager_execution()`).
+Note: The following examples assume a TensorFlow v2 interface (in TF 1.13 or higher, run `tf.enable_v2_behavior()` after importing TensorFlow) but should also work with eager mode (`tf.enable_eager_execution()`).
 The actual library does work under graph mode, but documentation is limited.